ShahriarAlomShakil/SmartMarketplace/development-plan.md

 AI Prompt: "Configure the development environment for the Smart Marketplace:
 1. Create .env.example with all required environment variables (MongoDB URL, Gemini API key, JWT secret, etc.)
 2. Set up package.json scripts for both frontend and backend
-3. Configure Tailwind CSS with custom glass morphism classes and backdrop blur utilities
+3. Configure Tailwind CSS with custom modern design classes and backdrop blur utilities
 4. Set up TypeScript configurations for both frontend and backend
 5. Configure ESLint and Prettier for code formatting
 6. Create basic Docker configuration for development